Falls and Fall Prevention in Nursing Homes

 To combat this problem, regulatory bodies and healthcare organizations have developed specific guidelines aimed at preventing falls within a nursing home environment.
 Despite these guidelines, however, challenges persist in consistently implementing and monitoring fall prevention strategies across all nursing homes.

-In cases involving accidental falls in nursing home residents resulting in serious injuries, the most common issues typically revolve around the issue of negligence.
+In legal cases involving accidental falls in nursing home residents resulting in serious injuries, the most common claim typically revolves around the issue of negligence.
 Plaintiffs often argue that the nursing home was negligent in its duty to protect residents from falls by failure to maintain a safe environment, disregarding known fall risks, or failure to implement appropriate fall prevention measures.
 Arguments may also focus on whether or not the nursing home was compliant with relevant state and federal regulations and guidelines concerning resident safety and fall prevention.

 The MediFocus Literature Guide to Falls and Fall Prevention in Nursing Homes is available both as a soft-cover book and as a PDF download.
 Order your copy today.
 Please see the side panel for ordering information.